-- 2.1.1 Integrate education regarding advance care planning into the undergraduate and graduate education of all relevant healthcare and legal professionals. - 2.1.2 Develop and support role models and mentors in healthcare settings. - 2.1.3 Develop online continuing medical education (CME) modules for professionals in advance care planning. - 2.1.4 Invite all professional groups and organizations to post their existing tools on the Web so that they can be easily accessed by others. - 2.1.5 Provide training for practicing healthcare and legal professionals both basic education and continuing education.
+- 2.1.1 Integrate education regarding advance care planning into the undergraduate and graduate education of all relevant healthcare and legal professionals. - 2.1.2 Educate front line staff in advance care planning including a focus on routinely ascertaining if advance care plans have been completed, and if so, bringing them to the attention of the treatment team. - 2.1.3 Educate staff on how to facilitate discussions of illness and death in an open manner. - 2.1.4 Develop and support role models and mentors in healthcare settings. - 2.1.5 Develop online continuing medical education (CME) modules for professionals in advance care planning. - 2.1.6 Invite all professional groups and organizations to post their existing tools on the Web so that they can be easily accessed by others. - 2.1.7 Provide training for practicing healthcare and legal professionals both basic education and continuing education.